in Burgundy between the Morvan National Park and the Charolais region

 The estate and its outbuildings

 This estate spans a surface area of approx. 4.22 ha.
 The meadows border the river Somme and form a little, pastoral valley, with the wood on the hill.
+They could accommodate horses.
 The millrace feeds the pond, spanning approx. 0.1827 ha in front of the main house.

 The wood, spanning a surface area of approx. 2.90 ha, looks down on to the meadows.